-The right in major level judicial matters to receive notification of charges, date and location of hearing, opportunity to participate in a fair hearing, and right to appeal matters of judgment of academic performance and personal conduct.
+The right in major level conduct matters to receive notification of charges, date and location of hearing, opportunity to participate in a fair hearing, and right to appeal matters of judgment of academic performance and personal conduct.

 Right to Federally Mandated Information

-The right to information that is in compliance with Federally mandated reporting requirements of Universities.
+The right to information that is in compliance with Federally mandated reporting requirements of universities.
 This includes information required through the Annual Security Report, Campus Crime Statistics, Drug Free Schools and Community Act of 1989, and Campus Sex Crimes Prevention Act.

 Right to Participate in Student Governance

 The student body, in accordance with the Student Government Constitution, elects the Senates’ membership.
 Meetings are held weekly, during academic session, and are open to all students, faculty and staff who wish to attend.
-A Senate member is the person to see if a student wishes to bring a problem to the attention of the Senate or is interested in becoming a representative of the University on conferences or University intervisitations.
+A senate member is the person to see if a student wishes to bring a problem to the attention of the senate or is interested in becoming a representative of the university on conferences or university inter-visitations.

 Student Government Constitution